hoobs-org/core/docs/developing-plugins.md

 ### CSS & Image Processing

 The interface needs to know what to do with your CSS and images.
-This is handled when Homebridge(X) starts and builds the interface.
+This is handled when HOOBS starts and builds the interface.
 You need to define a **postcss.config.js** file.

 ```javascript
 module.exports = {